ashanbrown/rspec-change_to_now/README.md

 ## How *exactly* does it work?

-The method `to_now` will check both that the matcher *does not* match prior to the change and that it *does* match after the change.
-The method `not_to_now` (`not_to` for short) will do the opposite, ensuring that the matcher matches prior to the change, and fails only after the change.
-All methods will ensure that a change actually takes place.
+The method `to_now` will check both that the expected value *does not* match prior to the change and that it *does* match after the change.
+The method `not_to_now` (`not_to` for short) will do the opposite, ensuring that the expected value does matche prior to the change, and fails only after the change.
+Both methods will ensure that a change actually takes place.

 ## Globally overriding default RSpec behavior for `to` with `to_now`